kshannn/clinics-near-me/README.md

 * Currently, it takes some time to load the location tracking.
 In the future, I would like to improve the load time for location tracking or add a loading icon to indicate that location tracking is being loaded in the background.
 * Include waiting time and vacancies at each clinic.
 To my knowledge, there is currently no API that provides these details .
 * Some names of clinics/pharmarcies are the same as there are chain outlets.
 This causes repetition of search suggestions.
 In the future, I would like to differentiate this outlets by including their location details in the search suggestions as well.
+* Unable to attach keyup event listener to ENTER key as it triggers other function

 ## Testing